 Common beginner mistakes

-In simple terms, an accumulator bet in football is a combined wager where every selection must win.
+In simple terms, an accumulator tip in football is a combined prediction where every selection must win.
 It is a popular way to chase a bigger payout, but the price of that upside is a much lower margin for error.